LSeu-Open/Cellpose_Gradio/README.md

 # Cellpose-Gradio

+I created this app in response to non-experts' struggles with Cellpose's complex installation process, aiming to provide a more accessible solution.

 The **Cellpose-Gradio App** is a modern, user-friendly interface build on the popular **Cellpose library**, making its powerful cell segmentation capabilities accessible to non-experts.
 By wrapping the complexity of Cellpose within a streamlined **Gradio app**, users without extensive programming knowledge can easily :

 * upload images.